diegopacheco/java-pocs/pocs/workflow-patterns-fun/README.md

 * Easy to undertsand and Mantainable
 * Avoid bad Duplication and Complexity

-Were is the implementation using 4 different Design Patterns and Java:
+Were is the implementation using 5 different Design Patterns and Java:
  * Chain of Responsibility
  * Builder
  * Decorator
  * Template Method-ish
+ * Composite

 For this implementation will do something very simple, will skip Database call, Api calls, parsing and things I know you know how to do it.